mthrok/luchador/README.md

 - Luchador uses Thensorflow or Theano as neural network backend, so you need to install them.
 Refer to the installation instruction for each project.
 - [ALE](https://github.com/mgbellemare/Arcade-Learning-Environment) is required to run Atari environments.

+The following dependencies are automatically installed during the installation.

-- `h5py` (for saving neural network parameters) and `pyyaml` for parsing YAML files.
-These are automatically installed during the installation.
+- `h5py` for saving neural network parameters
+- `pyyaml` for parsing YAML files.
+- `pygame` for FlappyBird environment.

 ### Installation